cakemanager/docs/docs/tutorials-and-examples/authorization.md

 Authorization
 =============

 We want to register our authorization easily.
-We gonna help you!
+We gonna help you.
+In this tutorial we will explain you how to work with the [Authorizer component](docs/utils/1.0/components/authorizer).

+[doc_toc]

 Loading the Component
 ---------------------